CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 **Julie Mitchell**\
 If I went back to our 2020 research into mental health, we found that eight in 10 people felt more comfortable talking to their employer about having a physical illness that caused them to need time off work, than they did in letting the manager know they had a psychological condition.
 But if you fast-forward to this year, that number is now four in 10.

-> ‘We have seen people talking more openly about their mental health, and we would put that down to the fact that people are bringing their whole selves to work.’
+> We have seen people talking more openly about their mental health, and we would put that down to the fact that people are bringing their whole selves to work.

 You are really seeing, for those working at home, those conversations between colleagues have become richer, as we’ve had to work harder at things like social connections since we’ve been away from the office.